galElmalah/crcf/README.md

 4. `index.(js|ts)`
 5. `<componentName>.scss`

-I'm betting you are reading this and saying to yourself "**Crap** what if I am using typeScript?!", well, no worries mate just add the **--ts** flag and all the necessary changes will be made.
+I'm betting you are reading this and saying to yourself "**Crap** what if I am using typeScript?!", well, no worries just add the **--ts** flag and all the necessary changes will be made.

 ## How do I use this AWESOME tool?!
 Follow the steps described in the **"Initial steps:"** section and then just write in your console `crcf create <componentName>`.<br/>